ArtifexSoftware/MuPDF.NET/docs/archive-class.rst

 This class represents a generalization of file folders and container files like ZIP and TAR archives.
 Archives allow accessing arbitrary collections of file folders, ZIP / TAR files and single binary data elements as if they all were part of one hierarchical tree of folders.

-In PyMuPDF, archives are currently only used by :ref:`Story` objects to specify where to look for fonts, images and other resources.
+Archives are currently only used by :ref:`Story` objects to specify where to look for fonts, images and other resources.

 ================================ ===================================================
 **Method / Attribute**           **Short Description**